AnshThakur/Zero-Order-DC/README.md

 # Zero-Order-DC

-A demo exhibiting Zero-Order DC for CoX (Survival analysis) and XGBoost (Classification).
+A demo illustrating Zero-Order DC for CoX (Survival analysis) and XGBoost (Classification).